MinhThuLeHelen/CS305_exercise3/README.md

 - ArtworkValidator class will contain methods like: isValidMedium, isValidPrice, isValidDescription
 - Contactvalidator class will contain methods like: isPhoneNumValid, isZipCodeValid

-We also have duplicate logic (like date parsing and empty/null checks) that could be abstracted into helper methods to avoid repetition and make the code cleaner.
+We also have duplicate logic like date parsing and empty/null checks, which  could be abstracted into helper methods to avoid repetition and make the code cleaner.
+In doing this it would helped us also reduce duplication and improve code clarability.